TalaoDAO/sandbox-doc/docs/source/introduction.rst

 |
 The use of a blockhain to support SSI is not mandatory and it is necessary to understand the real relationship between SSI and blockchains :
 Verifiable credentials are totally off-chain data containers.
 The signature of the verifiable credential is integrated into the digital document itself, so it does not require a transaction on a blockchain.
 On the other hand, the latter brings significant added value as a decentralized source of trust for integrity content protection.
-An example is the link between the DID of an Issuer or a Verifier and their cryptographic materials.
-The data likely to be carried by a decentralized registry are numerous: such as verifiable credential data model, revocation registries, public issuer keys, trusted issuer and verifier registries.
+An example is the link between the DID of an Issuer or a Verifier and their cryptographic materials (DID document) which can be stored efficiently on a DLT.

+The data likely to be carried by a decentralized ledger are numerous: such as verifiable credential data model, revocation registries, public issuer keys, trusted issuer and verifier registries.
 See **Verifiable Data Regitry**.

 For a natural person the added value of SSI is huge.
 It is a game changer compared to other "identity solutions".
 An SSI wallet is different from a solution such as the Apple wallet because the user is the sole owner of his wallet and so he can add new credentials to it without asking for authorization from a third party.